jrtechs/NodeJSBlog/entries/programming/c-to-c++-tutorial.md

 ## Strings

-Since C++ has classes, it can now work with strings in a more pleasant way.
+Since C++ has classes, you can work with strings in a pleasant way.

 ```c++
 using namespace std;